LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 **3. Get expiration dates**

-The expiration date is a required field for trade options. **RediLib.OPTIONORDER** can also be used to get the list of expiration dates for an option.
+The expiration date is a required field for trading options. **RediLib.OPTIONORDER** can also be used to get the list of expiration dates for an option.

-First, the application creates a new instance of **RediLib.OPTIONORDER** and set an option in its **Symbol** property.
+First, the application creates a new instance of **RediLib.OPTIONORDER** and sets an option in its **Symbol** property.

 ```csharp
 OPTIONORDER objOrder = new OPTIONORDER();